ACDguide/Governance/Governance/publish/publish-intro.md

-# Guidelines to publishing a data
+# Guidelines to publish climate data

 ## Scope of the guidelines